Plugin System

 Error Handling

-If a plugin throws during any lifecycle method (configure, set_context, register_routes, shutdown), the exception is caught and logged.
+If a plugin throws during any lifecycle method (configure, set_context, get_routes, shutdown), the exception is caught and logged.
 The plugin is disabled but the gateway continues operating.
 A failing plugin never crashes the gateway.

 API Versioning